 However, like any technology, they can experience issues that disrupt internet access.
 In this blog, we’ll explore some common problems with wireless access points and provide actionable solutions.
 Whether you’re troubleshooting at home or managing business networks, these tips will help ensure your Wi-Fi stays up and running.
 If you’re in need of professional assistance, ITS Hawaii, an integrated technology solutions provider, can help.

-1. Why Does My Wireless Access Point Keep Dropping the Connection?
+1. Why Your Wireless Access Point Keeps Dropping the Connection

 Frequent connectivity drops are a common frustration.
 This issue can arise from interference, outdated firmware, or hardware limitations.